TABurrows/taburrows.github.io/_docs/google-cloud/networks-Cloud-DNS.md

     - setup Hybrid deployments for DNS Resolution (eg. DNS forwarding zones can be created to an on-prem DNS Resolver with an Outbound Server Policy)
     - on-prem workloads can resolve names on Google Cloud (Inbound Server Policy)
     - Max one DNS Server Policy for each VPC Network
-    - The one policy can specify Inbound DNS Forwarding, Outbound DNS Forwarding or both [ nb.
+    - The one policy Per VPC Network - can specify Inbound DNS Forwarding, Outbound DNS Forwarding or both [ nb.
 Outbound Server Policy is one POSSIBLE method for implementing Outbound DNS Forwarding, Inbound DNS Server Policy refers to a single method ]
 - RESPONSE POLICIES: enable the modification of the DNS Resolver by using defined rules - a Response Policy is a Cloud DNS Private Zone that contains RULES instead of DNS Records
   - You can use Resonse Policies to create a DNS Firewall by returning modified DNS Record results to clients (similar to DNS Response Policy Zones RPZ concepts)